risk-first/website/menagerie/Risk-Landscape.md

 On each page we'll start by looking at the category of the risk _in general_, and then break this down into some specific sub-types.
 At the end, in [Staging and Classifying](Staging-And-Classifying) we'll have a recap about what we've seen and make some guesses about how things fit together.

-## The Risk Landscape Again

-In [Meeting Reality](Meeting-Reality), we looked at the concept of the [Risk Landscape](Risk-Landscape), and how a software project tries to _navigate_ across this landscape, testing the way as it goes, and trying to get to a position of _more favourable risk_.

-It's tempting to think of our [Risk Landscape](Risk-Landscape) as being like a [Fitness Landscape](https://en.wikipedia.org/wiki/Fitness_landscape).
-That is, you have a "cost function" which is your height above the landscape, and you try and optimise by moving downhill in a [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent) fashion.

-However, there's a problem with this:  As we said in [Evaluating Risk](Evaluating-Risk), we don't have a cost function.
-We can only guess at what risks there are.
-And, we have to go on our _experience_.
-For this reason, I prefer to think of the [Risk Landscape](Risk-Landscape) as a terrain which contains _fauna_ and _obstacles_ (or, specifically [Boundaries](Boundary-Risk)).

-Just as I can tell you that the landscape outside your window will probably will have some roads, trees, fields, forests, buildings, and that the buildings are likely to be joined together by roads, I can tell you some general things about risks too.
+## Correlation & Causation

-In fact, we're going to try and categorise the kinds of things we see on this [Risk Landscape](Risk-Landscape).
-But, this isn't going to be perfect:
+Although we're going to try and categorise the kinds of things we see on this [Risk Landscape](Risk-Landscape), this isn't going to be perfect:

  - One risk can "blend" into another just like sometimes a "field" is also a "car-park" or a building might contain some trees (but isn't a forest).
+ - As we know from [Part 1](Home#Part-1-Introduction), mitigating one risk probably means accepting another.
  - There is _correlation_ between different risks:  one risk may cause another, or two risks may be due to the same underlying cause.
- - As we saw in [Part 1](Home#Part-1-Introduction), mitigating one risk can give rise to another, so risks are often _inversely correlated_.

-## Correlation & Causation

 Risk is messy.
 It's not always easy to tease apart the different components of risk and look at them individually.<!-- tweet-end -->  Let's look at a high-profile recent example to see why.

 In the [Financial Services](https://en.wikipedia.org/wiki/Financial_services) industry, whole _departments_ exist to calculate things like: